Many people in Ontario have way too much credit card debt. They find it difficult to manage even minimum payments for their cards.

 David Sklar & Associates

-We also offer division one proposals and personal bankruptcy services for people who can’t meet the qualifications of a consumer proposal.
+If you don’t qualify for a consumer proposal, we also offer division one proposals and personal bankruptcy services for anyone who can’t file a consumer proposal.
 You have options.